SpikeHD/TwitchPlaysAnything/README.md

 To start up the program, just run "start.bat".
 If you make any configuration changes, you have to restart the program.

 # Configuration
-All of the configuration is located in "config.json", this will be the only thing you need to modify.
+All of the base configuration is located in "config.json".
+In the `configs` folder you will find some basic config files you can use (or edit using the reference below) by changing the `use_config` field to the name of the config file.

 ### channel
 Set this as the name of the Twitch channel to watch the chat of.